 Many people who quit nicotine will experience withdrawal symptoms such as:

-Treatment for nicotine poisoning is usually carried out at a hospital.
-The treatments administered will depend on the amount of nicotine ingested and the symptoms experienced.
+Nicotine poisoning and nicotine overdose are medical emergencies.
+The treatment for nicotine poisoning will depend on the amount of nicotine ingested and the symptoms experienced.

-If the person is experiencing breathing difficulties, a ventilator will be used to deliver oxygen.
+If the person is experiencing breathing difficulties, doctors will use a ventilator to deliver oxygen.

-Other supportive treatments, including medications, are used to manage seizures, low blood pressure, and abnormal heart rates.
+If necessary, doctors may use other supportive treatments, including medications, to manage seizures, low blood pressure, and abnormal heart rates.